 The changes really work, because now any child between ages 5 and 10 can start playing tennis almost immediately - even if he or she has never picked up a racquet before.
 Just like other popular youth sports, QuickStart Tennis stresses the importance of actually playing the game of tennis and getting involved in team competition.
 QuickStart Tennis is also now part of the USTA Jr. Team Tennis league and Clarke-Oconee Tennis Association (COTA) Junior Team Tennis.
 This means that even more children will have the opportunity to experience this new format, have fun playing with their friends and develop skills that will become the foundation of their game.

 All players, regardless of age, start on the 36' court with foam balls or larger compression balls.
 The court is 36' x 18' and is laid out across a regular court.
 For competition, this court is limited to children 8 and under.
+A 23" racket is or shorter is mandatory.
 Scoring is simple: best of 3 games, 7 points = game.

-Players now graduate to the 78' court with the "Green Ball."
+Players now graduate to the full 78' court with the "Green Ball."

-Players move to the regular 78' court with regular tennis balls!
+Players move to the full 78' court with yellow tennis balls!

 In addition to court dimensions that suit their needs, children also need equipment that is proportional to their size.
 In QuickStart tennis, specialized racquets and balls are used.

 The Racquet: For an adult player to succeed at tennis, racquet control is essential.
 The same thing applies to children.
 Adult sized racquets are too long and heavy and their grips are too large for children to use.
 Shorter and lighter racquets with small grips that fit childrens hands give them much better control of the racquet.